 The Texas indigo snake is listed as threatened in Texas, so they cannot be legally hunted or killed.
 It’s a subspecies of the Eastern indigo snake, which is protected in many parts of its range.

 Aside from that, all snakes are fair game.
-Rattlesnakes are not considered a nongame animal in the state of Texas.
-But it’s still likely not a good idea to go hunting them anyway, as an encounter with one could lead to being bitten.
+Rattlesnakes are not protected by law in the state of Texas.